 While we emphasize the importance of preventive care, we also offer procedures to address gum disease.
 At our Scottsdale, AZ, practice, we can restore oral health with different surgical and non-surgical procedures.

 When gum disease is caught early, we can recommend non-surgical periodontic techniques.
-Our practice offers PerioProtect® treatment, which delivers medication deep within the gum line, to areas that your toothbrush and mouthwash can't reach.
+Our practice offers PerioProtect® treatment, which delivers medication deep within the gumline, to areas that your toothbrush and mouthwash can't reach.
 The treatment involves the use of custom-designed trays that fit snugly on your dental arches.
-We also perform scaling and root planning treatments.
-Scaling will remove plaque and bacteria from your teeth and gums with laser technology; root planing smooths the root surfaces, discouraging further bacterial build-up.
+We also perform scaling and root planing treatments.
+Scaling will remove plaque and bacteria from your teeth and gums with laser technology; root planing smooths the root surfaces, discouraging further bacterial buildup.

 Advanced Technology Periodontic Dentistry

 Periodontics takes advantage of modern dental technology to help diagnose and treat gum conditions.
-At Dental Works, we use lasers to make our procedures more comfortable and safe.
+At Dental Works, we use lasers to make our procedures safer and more comfortable.
 Laser therapy is less invasive than traditional forms of treatment, allowing patients to recover faster with less post-procedure discomfort.

 "I have been coming here for years.
 Terry and Mary Ann are amazing!
 They are so patient with me as I have some dental issues.
 They always go above and beyond to make sure my teeth are healthy.
 If you are looking for a dentist that is caring and fun, then go to Dental Works.
 The staff is also excellent!"
 Cheryl Strom